DanielVenturini/ansible-lab/README.md

 All containers have ssh enables in order to use Ansible and all containers can reach each other through ssh.

+Container `centos-ansible` is accessible through ssh port from the local network, but the `debian` and `archlinux` ones are not.
+The only way to access `debian` and `archlinux` through ssh is from `centos` because `debian` and `archlinux` are running on root (required to install applications through Ansible) and they do not expose port outside of the network, but `centos` is running on `ansible` user and exposes port `22002`.

 ## Configuration
 First, let's create the ssh keys used on containers and save under `ssh-credentials/` path and create the authorized key file as well: